Firmino back from injury for Liverpool at Arsenal

 He followed up that form with three goals in two caps for Portugal.

-"Diogo is in a good moment," said Klopp.
+"Diogo is in a good moment," Klopp said.
 "It's good.
 These are the real benefits of an international break.

 "Shaq [Xherdan Shaqiri] played well for Switzerland.
 Thiago played a good role in the Spanish games.